eharris733/Senior-Project-Chess-AI/README.md

 - `/ga` - Genetic algorithm implementations.
 Ga1 is for tuning the evaluation function.
 Ga2 is for the search function.
 - `/dbs` - All code and files used for data cleaning, pre-processing, and visualizing.
 Super messy rn -- read at your own risk
-- `/openingbook` - Opening books that were used or tried.
-I do not take any credit for their creation.
 - `/literature` - Contains the most relevant literature that guided this senior thesis.
 More is found in the actual paper, which is also in this directory.
 - `/engines` - Contains all the relevant executables. v1-6 are for a mac, any final version has a 1., and is compiled for linux